FOREX-Yen dips on modest reduction in risk aversion, markets still wary

 The Labor Department is expected to report that U.S. inflation pulled back to a month-on-month rise of 0.3 percent June, after rising food prices saw the index rise 0.4 percent in May, its biggest increase in more than a year.

-The Australian dollar was up 0.2 percent at $0.9387 , touching intraday highs after Reserve Bank of Australia Governor Glenn Stevens refrained from commenting on monetary policy and the Aussie's levels in a speech.
+The Australian dollar bounced slightly after Reserve Bank of Australia Governor Glenn Stevens largely refrained from pushing a dovish line on policy that some in the market had braced for.